-A 32-year resident of Lansing, Commissioner Price was originally appointed by the Lansing City Council to the Board of Water & Light Board of Commissioners on February 23, 2011.
+A 32-year resident of Lansing, Commissioner David Price was originally appointed by the Lansing City Council to the Board of Water & Light Board of Commissioners on February 23, 2011.

 Commissioner Price holds a Bachelor's Degree from John Carroll University and has completed graduate coursework at Central Michigan University.
 He recently retired after 21 years as the Executive Director of MARO, a statewide association representing providers of employment and training services for persons with disabilities and other barriers.

 He is a board member and Secretary/Treasurer of the Glen Erin Pipe Band and served with his wife as the host family coordinators for the Hosei University-Tokyo/Michigan State University Study Abroad Program from 2007-2013.
-David J. Price was re-appointed by the Lansing City Council to the Board of Water & Light Board of Commissioners on July 23, 2018 and his term expires on June 30, 2022.
+David J. Price was re-appointed by the Lansing City Council to the Board of Water & Light Board of Commissioners on July 23, 2018 and his term expires on June 30, 2026.

 Tony (Anthony H) Mullen is an At-Large Commissioner for the Lansing Board of Water & Light.
 Commissioner Mullen has served as Vice Chair of the Board, Chair of the Human Resources Committee and Chair of the Nominating Committee.